astropy/astroquery/docs/open_exoplanet_catalogue/open_exoplanet_catalogue.rst

 Examples
 ========

 First import the module and generate the catalogue.
+The findvalue function provides a simple method of getting values from Elements.

 .. code-block:: python

         from astroquery import open_exoplanet_catalogue as oec
+        from astorquery.open_exoplanet_catalogue import findvalue

         cata = oec.get_catalogue()